virinchimnm/Link-Prediction/README.md

 # Link-Prediction

 This package consists of link prediction codes in which run on MAC/UBUNTU platform.
 One can make necessary modifications for running the codes on Windows platform.
 You can download the lp folder to any location in your system.
 Please download Boost C++ library and unzip it in the same folder where lp folder is residing on your system.
+You need to have R, Python and C++ installed on your machine to be able to use this package.

 **The structure of this package is as follows:**